+Fee arbitration must be taken seriously.
+Failure to effectively defend your fees in arbitration can lead not only to a judgment but also a suspension of your law license!
 For attorneys, properly drafted fee agreements that comply with the law are essential.
-This includes meticulous timekeeping in all cases, even for flat fee and contingent cases, as well as regular and informative billing practices.
-I can help you draft fee agreements that protect your right to fees and I can help you make sure your office procedures protect your right to fees.
+This includes meticulous time-keeping in all cases, even for flat-fees and contingent cases, as well as regular and informative billing practices.
+I can help you draft fee agreements that protect your right to fees, and I can help you make sure your office procedures protect your right to fees.

 Fees can be about more than just money.
 Attorneys need to think about fees unemotionally and make a sound business decision about the risks of pursuing collection action against a client (State Bar complaints, malpractice actions/cross-complaints, etc.) Fee arbitration is not free.
 While designed to be simple, it frequently involves legal issues involving the attorney-client fee agreement and a careful analysis of billing records to determine if it is likely to be successful for either party.

 Arbitration is mandatory for the attorney if the client requests it, but it is not always the client’s best option.
 Reasonable compromise and settlement are generally in everyone’s best interest.
 A consultation with counsel familiar with fee issues can help make that decision and avoid the expense.